etro-js/etro-js.github.io/content/roadmap.md

 # Better Node Support

-We are currently working on a vidar-node rewrite with a focus on better usability.
-Our goal is to make the API virtually identical to vidar's API.
+We are currently working on a etro-node rewrite with a focus on better usability.
+Our goal is to make the API virtually identical to etro's API.
 More details coming soon!

 # 3D System